-Not every list starting with the symbol if is an expression, e.g., the following are not expressions.
+Not every list starting with the symbol if is an expression, e.g., the following is not an expression.

-The first list above does not satisfy the signature of if, which tells us that the function has an arity of three.
-The second list also does not satisfy the signature of if, which tells us that the input contract requires that the first argument is a Boolean.
+The list above does not satisfy the signature of if, which tells us that the function has an arity of three.
 In general, a list is an expression if it satisfies the signature of a built-in or previously defined function.